mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-gitlab.md

 ## Create a Variable

-When you start a new project you will find variables already configured.
+When you start a new Project you will find variables already configured.
 To add a new variable press the **"Add new environment variable"** button at the top-right of the table and fill in the form:

 * the **key** is mandatory and identifies your variable.
 Remember **to use the prefix** to manage the differentiation between environment;